johanderuijter/mailer-swift-mailer-bridge/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-The `MailerSwiftMailerBridge` allows you to send emails using swift mailer.
+The `MailerSwiftMailerBridge` allows you to send emails using swift mailer with [Mailer][link-mailer].

 ## Install